 - PhD in Psychology

-Like other fields, psychology is very wide and encompasses areas like clinical psychology, developmental psychology, forensic psychology, rehabilitation psychology, organizational psychology, and school psychology and all of them are very broad individually.
+Like other fields, psychology is very wide and encompasses areas like clinical psychology, developmental psychology, forensic psychology, rehabilitation psychology, organizational psychology, and school psychology.
+Moreover, all of them are very broad individually.
 Most psychologists conduct research in their fields.
 They also tend to focus on academia, teaching, and conducting research.
-The vast majority of them are clinical psychologists and are responsible for assessing, diagnosing, and treating emotional, behavioral, and mental disorders.
-Clinical psychologists work closely with medical practitioners in order to determine the right treatment for their patients.
-However, they are permitted to prescribe medication in some states.
+Most of them are clinical psychologists and are responsible for assessing, diagnosing, and treating emotional, behavioral, and mental disorders.
+Clinical psychologists work closely with medical practitioners to determine the right treatment for their patients.
+However, they can prescribe medication in some states.
+You may go for this course if you are looking for the highest-paying PhD degrees.

 - PhD in Physics

-Most high-level jobs for physicists are in the areas of research, whether in government establishments, academic or corporate settings.
+Most high-level jobs for physicists are in the areas of research.
+This could be in government establishments, academic or corporate settings.
 In some cases, the practical implications of the research carried out by a physicist may not be clear until centuries later.
-It could take a very period of time to carry out a developmental process of technology.
-Sometimes, they keep building on existing theories, perform experiments to test a hypothesis until they come out with a concrete theory.
+It could take a very period to carry out a developmental process of technology.
+Sometimes, they keep building on existing theories or perform experiments to test a hypothesis until they come out with a concrete theory.

 An example could be found in the theory of gravity.
-Newton propounded the theory some centuries ago, yet little has been known regarding its effect on the earth and in the solar system.
+Newton propounded the theory some centuries ago, yet, we know little regarding its effect on the earth and in the solar system.
 Theoretical physics is not the only area of physics that be.
 There are medical physicists who work in the medical field while developing new medical technologies and drugs using physics.
+It is with no doubt that physics is one of the highest-paying PhD degrees.

 - PhD in Nursing